 Work Days: Monday – Friday (typically), varies by center

-The Head Start Classroom Aide, in conjunction with classroom staff is responsible for providing a developmentally appropriate educational atmosphere where students have the opportunity to fulfill their potential for intellectual, emotional, physical, and psychological growth.
-The Head Start Classroom Aide will assist in planning activities, developing appropriate lesson plans for the children and will work with the families to ensure compliance with the Head Start Performance Standards and Ohio licensing regulations in all divisions of the program.
-This person is responsible for assisting the classroom staff in organizing and implementing an instructional program that will result in students achieving academic success in accordance with Head Start Child Outcomes Framework and Ohio Early Learning Content Standards.
+The EHS/HS Center Aide, in conjunction with classroom staff is responsible for providing a developmentally appropriate educational atmosphere, where children have the opportunity to fulfill their potential for intellectual, emotional, physical, and psychological growth.
+The Center Aide will assist in planning activities, developing appropriate lesson plans for the children and will work with the families to ensure compliance with the Head Start Performance Standards sections 1302.30 – 1302.34, Subpart C, and Ohio licensing regulations in all divisions of the program

 Specific Responsibilities/Essential Functions: